 Community Grant Program

-Mildura Rural City Council's Community Grant Program provides opportunities for not-for-profit community groups to deliver innovative local projects and programs that support Council’s vision of "making this the most liveable, people-friendly community in Australia”.
+Mildura Rural City Council’s Community Grant Program provides opportunities for not-for-profit community groups to deliver innovative local projects and programs that support our communities vision of being “A liveable, people friendly community”.

 The Community Grant Program aims to: